arsenetar/dupeguru/help/en/faq.rst

 Also, sometimes, the Applescript system doesn't seem to know where to find iPhoto to launch it.
 It might help in these cases to launch iPhoto *before* you send your duplicates to Trash.

-If all of this fail, `contact HS support`_, we'll figure it out.
+If all of this fail, `HS forums`_ might be of some help.

 Why is dupeGuru PE so slower than other editions?
 -------------------------------------------------